Oogway-bot/Nathan-s-therapist/README.md

 # Nathans-therapist
-A bot made to help Nathan with his distrust of real life peopel
+A bot made to help Nathan with his distrust of real life people